MoonlightCapital/MoonlightBot-docs/README.md

 ![Welcome message](./.gitbook/assets/MainPageWelcome.png)

-We suggest that you also review the [Moderation Tutorial](./start-up/moderation-tutorial.md) and share it with your server moderators and administrators following the configuration of the bot.
+We also suggest that you review the [Moderation Tutorial](./start-up/moderation-tutorial.md) and share it with your server moderators and administrators once you've configured the bot.

 ## Temporary Roles